CHARLESTON, SOUTH CAROLINA 4 DAYS.

 DAYS 1-4

-• Arrive at Charleston airport and transfer to your hotel.
+• Arrive at Charleston Airport and transfer to your hotel.

 • Both taxi and rideshare transport (Uber and shuttle) are available from the airport.